 Removing algae from a swimming pool

-If you already have a green algal bloom in your swimming pool then you are not really in the right section.
+If you already have a green algae bloom in your swimming pool then you are not really in the right section.
 To kill and remove algae that has taken hold you need chlorine.
 In particular you need shock chlorine to kill algae.
 Chlorine is more normally used in small doses to target bacteria but at increased strength it is the only way to kill algae.
 Once you have dosed your pool with chlorine the algae will die and turn from green to white.
 This makes your pool water look cloudy so you will need to filter out the dead bodies to get the water looking clear again.
 Once you have removed all traces of algae in the pool you can start back using algaecides to keep the algae from returning.